 Although most paediatricians can handle a runny nose or an ear infection, it is crucial to be aware when your child needs to see an ENT specialist.
 As per the American Academy of Otolaryngology, paediatric ear, nose, and throat disorders are one of the chief reasons for rushing to a paediatrician.
-Whether the issue is its caused by allergens around the home for a needed house cleaning, or from a genetics, a school yard accident, or simply child growing issues, knowing when to see a ENT specialist is an important part of caring for a child.
+Whether the issue is its caused by allergens around the home, or from a genetics, a school yard accident, or simply child growing issues, knowing when to see a ENT specialist is an important part of caring for a child.

 Snoring among children is not normal

 Despite most parents finding their kids’ snoring funny or cure, it is definitely not normal, according to the Otolaryngology doctors Although it is not a cause for alarm, it warrants a complete physical evaluation by a pediatrician or an ENT doctor.

 Serious conditions such as sleep apnea can lead to a host of health issues in children like malformation of facial bones, bed-wetting, and behavior issues.
 On your next annual pediatrician check-up, bring your child’s snoring habit to the doctor’s notice.
 After the assessment, the doctor will decide whether your child needs to consult with an ENT specialist.

 A recurring cold

 Children are no strangers to frequent colds.
 It is usual for kids to have a runny nose or cough every four to five weeks.
 Viral colds cannot be treated with antibiotics, and the decision in regards to the medication should be made carefully by the physician.
 If your child’s cold symptoms last for more than seven days, it is time to see an ENT and find out the root cause.